children holding hands

 We will maintain and grow partnerships to provide more quality child care in Surrey.
 Our efforts are paying off as we see more announcements for funding and child care spaces.

-In 2022, we received $5.5 million in funding from the Province.
-This is helping to create more than 170 new licensed spaces at City of Surrey facilities over the next three years.
+In 2021-2023, we received $18.2 million in joint Provincial and Federal Funding.
+This is helping to create approximately 325 new licensed spaces at City of Surrey facilities over the next three years.

 These include: